sriaradhyula/workflow-srv/docs/README.md

 Once the Agent Workflow Server is running, interactive API docs are available under `/docs` endpoint, redoc documentation under `/redoc` endpoint

+For detailed API documentation specific to an agent, access the interactive documentation at `/agent/{agent_id}/docs`, where `{agent_id}` is the identifier of your deployed agent.

 ## Contributing

 ### ACP API Contribution